rubenrubiob/symfony2-deployer/README.md

 ## TODO

-- File backup, for user files, such as images.
 - Ship as a bundle or git submodule.
 - Add more post-deployment tasks~~, such as installing assets~~.
 - Checking `hosts.yml` file integrity.